 |The broad aim of the heritage architect in the redecoration process was to re-create the likely original atmosphere of each room.
 For this reason he was asked to advise on the choice of fabrics used in blinds, upholstery and soft furnishings.
 All rooms with concrete slab floors were provided with coarsely-textured, organic coloured carpeting.
 Wooden floor boards were sanded and re-oiled and cork tiles on the floors of the kitchen and bathrooms were replaced.
 He also advised on the design of pieces of furniture which were custom made for specific uses; for example the base of the main bedroom’s “island” bed was curved in sympathy with the room’s unusual shape.
 Most of the house’s furniture was chosen to contribute to its consistent style and to reflect the period in which it was created.|

 When the restoration was complete, all of the internal surfaces of the building had been restored or refinished.
-Every effort was made to ensure that a visitor entering the house could sense how it might have presented itself in the late 1920s.
+Every effort was made to ensure that a visitor entering the house could sense how it might have presented itself in the late 1920s; creating the appropriate atmosphere was very important.
 To a great degree, it is the novelty, consistency and authenticity of the house’s decoration which has attracted much attention.
 For more on the restoration of the house’s finishes and decoration including a room-by-room description of the work involved open .pdf Details of Restoration.

 In most houses, service cables and pipes for electricity, telephone, water, sewerage, gas, drainage and the like are fed through specifically designed spaces behind wall surfaces, under floors or above ceilings.
 However, the Fishwick house has mostly solid sandstone walls and reinforced concrete slab ceilings and floors without cavities below them.
 Repair or replacement of faulty service feeds is therefore very difficult.